SDSU-Robotics/phoenix-template/README.md

        - `txqueuelen 1000`
        - `up /sbin/ip link set $IFACE down`
-       - `up /sbin/ip link set $IFACE up type can`
-     - Disconect and reconnect the CAN interface.
+       - `up /sbin/ip link set $IFACE up type can` Connect the CAN interface.
 The light will turn green if it is connected properly

 ## Running
  1. Connect game controller (if not already connected)
  2. Call launch file
-	- `roslaunch phoenix-template MotorTest.launch`
+	- `roslaunch phoenix-template TalonTest.launch`
     - Motor controller lights will turn to flashing orange